My Trip To The Great Wall of China (photos + video)

 From November 1 to March 31: 07:00 to 18:00

-During our few days stay in Beijing, we booked our hotel at the Crowne Plaza Hotel which is seated right at the heart of the city of Beijing in Wangfujing street located in Dongcheng District.
+If you are looking for a great location hotel, we stayed at the Crowne Plaza Hotel which is seated right at the heart of the city of Beijing in Wangfujing street located in Dongcheng District.

 Wangfujing is a famous walking street in Beijing and you’ll not get bored because there are so many things to see & do in the Wangfujing area.
 Great place for shopping, good restaurants to try the peking duck and their seafood hotpot.

 And if you are adventurous, you’ll find some exotic food here such as the scorpion on the stick and stinky tofu.

 A visit to the Great Wall of China is really a MUST when you visit Beijing!
 I have to say that it was the coolest experience and the Great Wall really does deserve to be one of the seven wonders of the world.